Mario1159/RVSCC/README.md

 > - **WSL2** installed in case of Windows
 > - **Secure Boot disabled** and **Virtualization enabled** in your BIOS settings

-To set up the enviroment pull the image from the container registry and run it:
+To set up the enviroment you can create a [dev enviroment](https://docs.docker.com/desktop/dev-environments) pointing to this repository or you can pull the image directly from the container registry and then run it:
 ```
 docker pull git.1159.cl/mario1159/rvscc
 docker run -it git.1159.cl/mario1159/rvscc
 ```

 ## Build
-To build the firmware that will be loaded in the instruction memory execute CMake in the `fw` directory specifying the RISC-V toolchain and build the recipe based in your selected generator (`make` in the following example).
+To build the firmware that will be loaded in the instruction memory and the simulation testbenchs execute CMake in the project root directory using your system default toolchain (the [CMake toolchain file](cmake/riscv-toolchain.cmake) will search automatically for a RISC-V toolchain to build the firmware).
 ```
 cmake -Bbuild
 cmake --build build
 ```
 This will generate a `sandbox.mem` file in the `/build` folder.
-To load the file in the simulation make sure to add it to your simulator sources and that the memory path matches the path specifies in the memory module.
+For other simualtors than verilator make sure to add the firmware it to your simulator sources and that the memory path matches the path specified in the memory module.
 ## Tests
+After building, test can be runned using CMake CTest.
 ```
 ctest --test-dir build
 ```
-## Benchmark
-(TODO)